Skip to main content

 About the Book

 In The Eloquent Tyrant, Pamela Klasova presents a cultural history of speech in the early Islamic empire, examining the relationship between the spoken word and power through the oratorical practice of the powerful governor of Iraq, al-Ḥajjāj b.
 Yūsuf al-Thaqafī (d.
 714).
 The governor is remembered both as one of the most eloquent rulers of his age and as one of the worst tyrants in Islamic history.
-Klasova contends that oratory was inextricably connected with imperial rule and that the governor—despite the deeply ingrained image of him as a bloodthirsty tyrant—relied, in addition to military force, on a robust machinery of cultural power.
-Drawing on a multiplicity of voices from al-Ḥajjāj’s milieu, including rebellious poets, non-elite orators, and women, Klasova portrays the Umayyad world in its full colors.
-She challenges a one-dimensional narrative of al-Ḥajjāj’s reputation in both medieval and modern sources and makes a compelling case for re-integrating Arabic literature into the study of Islamic history.
+Klasova contends that oratory was inextricably connected with imperial rule and that the governor—despite the deeply ingrained image of him as a bloodthirsty tyrant—relied not only on military force but also on a robust machinery of cultural power.
+Drawing on a multiplicity of voices from al-Ḥajjāj’s milieu, including rebellious poets, non-elite orators, and women, Klasova portrays the Umayyad world in full color.
+She challenges al-Ḥajjāj’s one-dimensional image in both medieval and modern sources and makes a compelling case for reintegrating Arabic literature into the study of Islamic history.

 About the Author